Organising Legal Support

 Arrange Public Forums

 Knowledge is power.
-Having knowledge of the legal system and the legal implications of particular causes of action can better equip campaigns.
+Having knowledge of the legal system and the legal implications of particular causes of action can better equip campaigns to achieve their goals.

 Decisions about what actions to take or what political strategy to pursue should not only be based on what is legal and what is not legal.